 The co-op has received no subsidy at any time in its history.
 It bought the land at market value and erected the buildings at market value.
 Annually the co-op pays more than $30,000 in local property taxes, just like the market-rate apartment complex across the road.

-No co-op apartment at Dos Pinos has ever been foreclosed and, in 32 years, only one member has been evicted.
+No co-op apartment at Dos Pinos in Davis, CA has ever been foreclosed and, in 32 years, only one member has been evicted.
 The vacancy rate is always zero and the vacancy reserve is never used.
 Since 1986, there has always been a waiting list for apartments at the co-op.

 Dos Pinos holds an additional appeal for families.
 Because state law requires owner occupancy in an LEHC, all households living at Dos Pinos must be permanent Davis residents.
 Therefore, there are no student households at Dos Pinos.
 Many families would prefer family-oriented complexes, but if you are renting, that is not an option in Davis, outside of the co-op.